mvideet/Cipher/README.md

    - Error messages
    - System information (OS, Python version, Node.js version)

+## Recent Updates

+### UI Fixes
+- Adjusted the layout in the Enhanced Model Training section to remove unnecessary text and improve card positioning.

+### Training Error Fix
+- Resolved the error related to specifying columns using strings for non-DataFrame objects by ensuring proper column handling in the `_prepare_data` method.

+### Ensemble Training
+- Implemented ensemble training strategies such as voting and stacking to enhance model performance.
+This process involves creating an ensemble from trained models, leveraging their strengths for better predictions.

 ---

 **Note**: This application requires an OpenAI API key for optimal functionality.
 Without it, prompt parsing will be limited to basic pattern matching.